 Foot Surgery: Curled Fifth Toe

 Hammertoes can make walking painful.
 With hammertoes, one or more toes curl or bend abnormally.
 This can be caused by an inherited muscle problem, an abnormal bone length, or poor foot mechanics.
-The affected joints can rub inside shoes, causing corns (buildups of dead skin).
+The affected joints can rub inside shoes.
+This causes buildups of dead skin called corns.

 Curled fifth toe